dmitriy-drenkalyuk/grunt-contrib-uglify/README.md

 If the sources are not absolute URLs after prepending of the `sourceMap.root`, the sources are resolved relative to the source map.

 #### sourceMap.url
-Type: `String`
+Type: `String` `Function`
 Default: `undefined`

 Override the calculated value for `sourceMappingURL` in the source map.
-This is useful if the source map location is not relative to the base path of the minified file, i.e. when using a CDN
+This is useful if the source map location is not relative to the base path of the minified file, i.e. when using a CDN.
+If a function is provided, the destination file name is passed as the argument and the return value will be used as the sourceMappingURL.

 #### wrap
 Type: `String`